SagarKumar04/Report-on-SOLID/Report.md

 ### Summary
 Codebase refactoring to include SOLID principles.
-The original project codebase is difficult to manage due to lack of SOLID principles.
-In Object Oriented Programming, SOLID is a short form for five design principles which helps make software design easy to understand, maintain and edit.

 ### Description
 The original project codebase is difficult to manage due to lack of **S.O.L.I.D principles**.
+In Object Oriented Programming, S.O.L.I.D. is a short form for five design principles which helps make software design easy to understand, maintain and edit.
 SOLID stands for:
 * **S**ingle responsibility
 * **O**pen-closed
 * **L**iskov substitution
 * **I**nterface segregation
-* **D**ependency inversion.
+* **D**ependency inversion

 #### Single Responsibility
-Each class should be designed in a way that it handles only responsibility.
+Each class should be designed in a way that it handles only one responsibility.
 This helps in having less side effects when changes to original code are made.
 *Example:*
 ```
 class EmployeeManagement